frutiger/concorde/README.md

 ### Logs

-`shaman` logs its actions to '/dev/log' using the 'syslog' protocol.
+`shaman` logs its actions to '/dev/log' using the 'syslog' protocol as well as to standard out.

 ## Commandline tool